 network, it makes sense to have additional security, in case someone gets on your Wi-Fi, you have kids

 with computers, or have a guest in your home, who stumbles upon your OctoPrint instance.
 Accidents

-can happen, it’s best to put security and safety first, with regards to something with such a high
+can happen, it’s best to put security and safety first, in regard to something with such a high

 potential for disaster.